Fish and Wildlife Service, Interior.

 The purpose of the DEA is to identify and analyze the potential economic impacts associated with the proposed revised critical habitat designation for the northern spotted owl.
 The DEA quantifies the economic impacts of all potential conservation efforts for the northern spotted owl; some of these costs will likely be incurred regardless of whether we designate critical habitat.
 The economic impact of the proposed revised critical habitat designation is analyzed by comparing scenarios both “with critical habitat” and “without critical habitat.”
 The “without critical habitat” scenario represents the baseline for the analysis, considering protections already in place for the species; for example, under the Federal listing and other Federal, State, and local regulations.
 The baseline, therefore, represents the costs incurred regardless of whether critical habitat is designated.
 The “with critical habitat” scenario describes the incremental impacts associated specifically with the designation of critical habitat for the species.
 The incremental conservation efforts and associated impacts are those not expected to occur absent the designation of critical habitat for the species.
 In other words, the incremental costs are those attributable solely to the designation of critical habitat above and beyond the baseline costs; these are the costs we may consider in the final designation of critical habitat.
 The analysis looks retrospectively at baseline impacts incurred since the species was listed, and forecasts both baseline and incremental impacts likely to occur after the proposed revised critical habitat is finalized.
 The DEA provides estimated costs of the foreseeable potential economic impacts of the proposed revised critical habitat designation for the northern spotted owl over the next 20 years.

 The current draft economic analysis estimates the foreseeable economic impacts of the proposed revised critical habitat designation.
 The economic analysis identifies potential incremental costs as a result of the proposed revised critical habitat designation; these are those costs attributed to critical habitat over and above those baseline costs coextensive with listing.
-The analysis quantifies economic impacts of northern spotted owl conservation efforts associated primarily with the following activities: (1) Timber management, (2) section 7 consultation, (3) survey and monitoring efforts, and (4) barred owl management.
+The analysis quantifies economic impacts of northern spotted owl conservation efforts associated primarily with the following activities: (1) Timber management, (2) Start Printed Page 29474section 7 consultation, (3) survey and monitoring efforts, and (4) barred owl management.

 The annualized pre-designation (1990 to 2007) impacts associated with species conservation activities for the northern spotted owl in area proposed for revised designation are $563 million applying a 3 percent discount rate and $600 million applying a 7 percent discount rate.
 These impacts are related to timber management, survey and monitoring efforts, barred owl management, and section 7 consultations.
 The post-designation impacts associated with species conservation were estimated over the period 2008 to 2027 for the same four categories of activities.
 The quantified post-designation baseline impacts (those estimated to occur in the absence of the critical habitat designation) are $601.80 to $602.21 million annualized applying a 7 percent discount rate, or $601.77 to $602.15 million annualized applying a 3 percent discount rate, over the 20-year period of analysis.
 Because these costs are projected to occur whether critical habitat is designated or not, they are not considered in our determination of whether the benefits of including an area as critical habitat outweigh the benefits of excluding the area.